j1rie/IRMP_STM32/README.md

  macroslot0 is the trigger, macroslot1 … macroslot7 are the commands to be sent.

 ## Software Linux
 * GUI configuration tool stm32IRconfig_gui for configuration: set, get and reset wakeup codes, macros, alarm time, send IR and show the received IR code.
-It is possible to program wakeups and macros via remote control.
+It is possible to program wakeups and macros by the remote control.
 Create, test and edit the translation table using remote control and mouse.
 Comprehensive debug messages.
 Firmware update.
 * interactive command line program stm32IRconfig for configuration: set, get and reset wakeups, macros, alarm time, send IR and display the received IR code.
-It is possible to program wakeups and macros by remote control.
+It is possible to program wakeups and macros by the remote control.
 * stm32IRalarm for setting and reading alarm time via script
 * stm32FWupgrade for command line firmware upgrade
 * irmplircd is a daemon that runs in the background as an independent lirc server and passes the IR codes/events on to the application https://github.com/realglotzi/irmplircd